nyumathclinic/latex-gotham/logos/README.md

 ## Documentation

-Within the module's directory, this command will build the documentation:
+There is no package in this module, so not much need for documentation.
+But a document showing the logos exists, and can be generated with:

     l3build doc

-Then look in the `build/doc` directory.
-The files ending in `-code.pdf` include user documentation and pretty-printed code.

-After installation, you can execute

-    texdoc <package>

-anwhere from the command line to view the user documentation.

-    texdoc -l <package>

-will list the available documents for that package.
+Then open `nyu-logos.pdf`.

 ## License

-Copyright (C) 2022 by Matthew Leingang <leingang@nyu.edu>.
+Copyright (C) 2019–2022 by Matthew Leingang <leingang@nyu.edu>.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in